Sierra0001/Milkshakes/README.md

 My milkshake brings all the modders to the yard.

-This mod adds a new craft-able recreation/luxury food (like chocolate).
+This mod adds a new craftable recreation/luxury food.

 ### Features